magma/magma/docs/readmes/lte/upgrade_1_3.md

 ---
-id: agw_130_upgrade
+id: upgrade_1_3
-title: Upgrading from 1.2
+title: Upgrade to v1.3
 hide_title: true
 ---

-# Upgrading from 1.2
+# Upgrade to v1.3

 You can upgrade your access gateways remotely from the NMS or SSH directly into them and run an `apt-get install`.